 Traffic in downtown Louisville can be tricky, especially when there’s an event at the KFC Yum!
 Center across the street.
 We recommend you take a look at traffic apps or websites like Google Maps or Waze for the most current traffic.

-Late Seating in the Pamela Brown Auditorium and Bingham Theatre is at the discretion of the House Manager.
+Late Seating in the Pamela Brown Auditorium and Bingham Theatre is at the discretion of the House Manager, and, for your safety they may wait for a break in the action of the show before taking you into the theatre.
 You may be directed to alternate seats or standing room if you arrive after the performance has begun.
 Please note there is no late seating in the Victor Jory Theatre.